LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 Index Layout
 ^^^^^^^^^^^^

 ``RAJA::IndexLayout`` is a layout that can use an index list to map input indices to an entry within a view.
 Each dimension of the layout can have its own indexing strategy to determine this mapping.

-Three indexing strategies are natively supported in RAJA:
+Three indexing strategies are natively supported in RAJA: ``RAJA::DirectIndex``, ``RAJA::IndexList``, and ``RAJA::ConditionalIndexList``.  ``RAJA::DirectIndex``
-DirectIndex, IndexList, and ConditionalIndexList.
-DirectIndex maps an input index to itself, and does not take any arguments in its constructor.
-The IndexList strategy takes a pointer to an array of indices.
+maps an input index to itself, and does not take any  arguments in its constructor.
+The ``RAJA::IndexList`` strategy takes a pointer  to an array of indices.
 With this strategy, a given input index is mapped to  the entry in its list corresponding to that index.
-Lastly, the ConditionalIndexStrategy takes a pointer to an array of indices.
-When the pointer is not a nullptr, the ConditionalIndex strategy is equivalent to that of the IndexList.
-If the index list provided to the constructor is a null pointer, the ConditionalIndexList is identical to the DirectIndex strategy.
-The ConditionalIndexList strategy is useful when the index list is not initialized for some situations.
+Lastly, the ``RAJA::ConditionalIndexStrategy`` takes a pointer to an array of indices.
+When the pointer is not a nullptr, the ``RAJA::ConditionalIndex`` strategy is equivalent to that of the ``RAJA::IndexList``.
+If the index list provided to the constructor is a null pointer, the ``RAJA::ConditionalIndexList`` is identical to the ``RAJA::DirectIndex`` strategy.
+The ``RAJA::ConditionalIndexList`` strategy is useful when the index list is not initialized for some situations.

 A simple illustrative example is shown below::